LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

     - `<count>` (e.g., 1753)
       - The total number of measures sponsored by the member.
     - `<url>` (e.g., **https://api.data.gov/congress/v3/member/L000174/sponsored-legislation**)
       - A referrer URL to the sponsored-legislation level of the API.
-Click here for more information about the [sponsored-legislation level](#sponsored-legislation-level).
+Click [here](#sponsored-legislation-level) for more information about the sponsored-legislation level.
 - `<cosponsoredLegislation>`
   - Container for legislation cosponsored by member.
 The `<cosponsoredLegislation>` container may include the following children:
     - `<count>` (e.g., 7470)
       - The total number of measures cosponsored by the member.
     - `<url>` (e.g., **https://api.data.gov/congress/v3/member/L000174/cosponsored-legislation**)
       - A referrer URL to the cosponsored-legislation level of the API.
-Click here for more information about the [cosponsored-legislation level](#cosponsored-legislation-level)
+Click [here](#cosponsored-legislation-level) for more information about the cosponsored-legislation level.
 - `<updateDate>` (e.g., 2022-07-22)
   - The date of last update of the record.
 This date has no legislative meaning.